 Are you working to tackle addiction and overdose in your community?
-Enhance your impact with a fully-funded MPH degree from the Johns Hopkins Bloomberg School of Public Health The Bloomberg Fellows Program is looking for dynamic change agents who are working to address addiction and overdose.
+Enhance your impact with a fully-funded MPH degree from Johns Hopkins Bloomberg School of Public Health The Bloomberg Fellows Program is looking for dynamic change agents who are working to address addiction and overdose.
 We are seeking professionals working both within health and outside of health at different levels, including law enforcement, advocates, health professionals, government health agencies, policymakers, community based groups and organizers.
-This program offers a full scholarship and \$10,000 stipend for the Master of Public Health (MPH) program at the Johns Hopkins Bloomberg School of Public Health.
+This program offers a full scholarship and \$10,000 stipend for the Master of Public Health (MPH) program at Johns Hopkins Bloomberg School of Public Health.
 The Bloomberg American Health Initiative The Bloomberg American Health Initiative is a unique program that aims to improve health and save lives in the United States by tackling complex and urgent health challenges.
 There is special attention throughout the Initiative on advancing equity, using evidence, and changing policy.
 We seek to equip fellows with new knowledge, skills and tools to address addiction and overdose, including the opioid epidemic.

-The Bloomberg Fellows Program The Bloomberg Fellows Program is not your traditional scholarship program.
+The Bloomberg Fellows Program is not your traditional scholarship program.
 It supports people who are already making an impact in their communities, as well as their organizations on the front lines of change.
-Candidates must apply with support from their employer.
-Fellows can choose to pursue the MPH degree full-time or part-time, primarily in Baltimore or virtually.
+Candidates must apply with support from the organization for which they work.
+Fellows can choose to pursue the MPH degree full-time or part-time, primarily in Baltimore or primarily online from their home location.
 After graduation, fellows take their skills back to their organizations and work for at least one year.
 Their organizations have opportunities to join an innovative national network working to address addiction and overdose, including the opioid epidemic.
-Candidates for the Bloomberg Fellowship must apply and be accepted to the school's MPH program.
+Successful candidates to the Bloomberg Fellows Program must also apply and be accepted to the school's MPH program.
 As part of your MPH degree, you will receive training in core topics including epidemiology, statistics, behavior change, management, policy and problem solving, and others, as well as take courses specifically related to addiction and overdose.
 The Bloomberg Fellows Program strives for a highly diverse class in terms of race and ethnicity, income, geography, and other key areas.
-To learn more about the Bloomberg Fellows Program Visit us online at AmericanHealth.jhu.edu Email: BloombergFellowsMPH@jhu.edu LinkedIn: @Bloomberg American Health Initiative Instagram: @BloombergAmericanHealth Examples of the types of courses offered in the MPH Program in the addiction and overdose focus area: The Opioid Crises: Problem Solving Seminar The Epidemiology of Substance Use and Related Problems The Evidence Base for Harm Reduction Drugs, Society and Policy Introduction to Community-Based Participatory Research: Principles and Methods Health Communication Programs Women and Substance Abuse: Impact on Pregnancy, Newborns, Children & Families Introduction to Health Policy Seminar in Health Disparities
+To learn more about the Bloomberg Fellows Program BloombergFellowsMPH@jhu.edu Visit us online at AmericanHealth.jhu.edu Examples of the types of courses offered in the MPH Program in the addiction and overdose focus area: The Opioid Crises: Problem Solving Seminar The Epidemiology of Substance Use and Related Problems The Evidence Base for Harm Reduction Drugs, Society and Policy Introduction to Community-Based Participatory Research: Principles and Methods Health Communication Programs Women and Substance Abuse: Impact on Pregnancy, Newborns, Children & Families Introduction to Health Policy Seminar in Health Disparities